tarantool/tarantool/doc/sphinx/book/box/index.rst

 all other indexes are called “secondary” indexes.

 An index definition may include identifiers of tuple fields and their expected types.
-The allowed types are NUM (64-bit unsigned integer between 0 and 18,446,744,073,709,551,615), or STR (string, any sequence of octets), or ARRAY
-(a series of numbers for use with :ref:`RTREE indexes <RTREE>`.
+The allowed types for indexed fields are NUM (64-bit unsigned integer between -9,223,372,036,854,775,807 and 18,446,744,073,709,551,615), or STR (string, any sequence of octets), or ARRAY (a series of numbers for use with :ref:`RTREE indexes <RTREE>`.
 Take our example, which has the request:

   i = s:create_index('primary', {type = 'hash', parts = {1, 'NUM'}})

-The effect is that, for all tuples in tester, field number 1 must exist and must be a 64-bit unsigned integer.
+The effect is that, for all tuples in tester, field number 1 must exist and must be a 64-bit integer.

 Space definitions and index definitions are stored permanently in system spaces.
 It is possible to add, drop, or alter the